Subscribe by email, free

 Our website and servers

-We use Amazon AWS infrastructure to cache, host and serve this site, including Amazon’s domain-name services and to send emails.
+We use Amazon AWS infrastructure to cache, host and serve this site, and to send emails.
 You can read their privacy policy.

 We use our own anonymous page tracker, and may collect server logs including IP addresses and user-agents for technical and budgetary reasons: both sets of data are deleted after a maximum of 180 days.
-We don’t specifically maintain site logs for the servers that deal with creating user logins, or when you click through to a story (though logs are kept locally for 24 hours or so).
+We don’t specifically maintain server logs for the servers that deal with creating user logins, or when you click through to a story (though logs are kept locally for 24 hours or so).
+We occasionally use Slack alerts for error tracking, which may contain ephemeral logfile information.

 Our websites and database is hosted within the EU, and cached globally.
 We use a mixture of EU and non-EU servers to send mail.
 Received email is mirrored on global infrastructure operated by a variety of organisations.